GuttermanA/ritani/README.md

 - Follower avatars
   - Can be moused over to display a button with their Github username
   - Clicking the button will fire off a search for that user, replacing the results in the current window

+### Testing

+Testing was limited to functional testing of the higher level components due to time and scope constraints.
+Jest with @testing-library/react were used to mock and test components.
+Tests can be found in the `__tests__` folders of their related component.